LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Programmable Data Processing Pipeline

-It is more applicable for users to carry out measurements using the (+cli), the next logical step is to analyse the recorded data.
+It is more applicable for users to carry out measurements using the (+cli)-, the next logical step is to analyse the recorded data.
 This can involve one or several hundred data records.
 Again, the procedure for the user is to write their own evaluation scripts using the (+mrp)-library.

 This is particularly useful for complex analyses or custom algorithms, but not necessarily for simple standard tasks such as bias compensation or graphical plot outputs.